oliversun9/road-to-glory-leetcode/README.md

 * P139.
 Word Break.
 I did it with dp but I saw an interesting solution using BFS with a queue.
 Aug 4, 21
 * P141.
 Linked List Cycle - It’s the easier version of a problem I did yesterday or on Thursday.
 July 31, 21
 * P142.
 Linked List Cycle II -  I did using O(n) space, which is poor.
 Then I read a genius solution that uses two pointers.
 It's like two cars racing each other. - July 30, 21
+* P143.
+Reorder List.
+Three steps.
+I thought I was pretty smart for coming up with a way to find mid point in one pass, but that just turned out to be the most common way of doing it haha.
+Aug 11, 21
 * P144.
 Binary Tree Preorder Traversal.
 Basic.
 Aug 2, 21
 * P150.
 Evaluate Reverse Polish Notation - I finished very quickly but one sample test wouldn’t pass and I spent so much time debugging it!
 I tried getting vscode c++ debugger to work but something was missing for arm64 and then I thought i should use lldb on command line.
 Just when I was about to do that, I realized that I’d been treating negative numbers as the minus operator!
 I solved it without using a stack, I used recursion instead.
 I used a pointer (actually reference) to represent the end of the subarray so I didn’t have to modify the given vector.
 July 30, 21
 * P153.
 Find Minimum in Rotated Sorted Array.
 Binary search.
 Did the harder version before.
 Aug 7, 21